Hot Bird: Hot Bird 10 (Eutelsat 33E)

-Hotbird 13F
+Hot Bird 13F

-Hotbird 13F was launched by Falcon 9 Block 5 in October 2022.
+Hot Bird 13F was launched by Falcon 9 Block 5 in October 2022.
 The launch mass of the satellite is 4,476 kg (9,868 lb).
 The satellite has been produced by Airbus Defence and Space and it's based on Eurostar Neo bus.
 The satellite is designed to use PPS5000 plasma propulsion engine (developed by Safran and using xenon) to get to geostationary orbit.

-Hotbird 13G
+Hot Bird 13G

-Hotbird 13G was launched by Falcon 9 Block 5 in November 2022.
-The satellite is very similar to Hotbird 13F.
-Hotbird 13F and 13G are expected to replace three satellites (13B, 13C, and 13E) at orbital position 13°E, which are near end-of-life in 2022.
+Hot Bird 13G was launched by Falcon 9 Block 5 in November 2022.
+The satellite is very similar to Hot Bird 13F.
+Hot Bird 13G is active and replaces satellite 13C at orbital position 13°E.